iem-projects/pd-iemrtp/README.txt

 RTP
 ===
-RTP is the "Real Time Protocol", a lightweight protocol for transmitting media data (e.g. audio) over the internet.
+RTP is the "Real-time Transport Protocol", a lightweight protocol for transmitting media data (e.g. audio) over the internet.

 payloader: [rtp*pay~]
 ---------------------